moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/004_compliance_adherence_checks.md

 1. In this approach we planned to directly use the existing Audit Events that are stored in the database as compliance adherence checks.
-1. As an example, consider that a setting like Merge Request Approval Settings to prevent approval by merge request author is enabled.
+1. As an example, consider that Merge Request Approval Settings to prevent approval by merge request author is enabled.
 This means that we have ensured that a merge request author cannot approve their own merge request.
 1. On the compliance standards adherence dashboard, we planned to directly fetch the last audit event related to that compliance check and would display the compliance status accordingly.
 1. To further understand this, let us assume that we have a compliance check called "Prevent approval by merge request